 As parents, we often put ourselves at the bottom of the list regarding self-care and needs.
-Many parents stress that everyone is well taken care of but forget themselves in the process.
+Many parents stress that everyone is well taken care of but forget themselves.
 The dangers of continually doing this can lead to parental burnout.

 You are hiding your feelings while neglecting your needs.

-It can be easy to indulge in parental guilt when we are experiencing something like burnout.
-We tell ourselves that we should have it all together, we shouldn’t struggle.
-Because many of us think that our problems are exclusive to ourselves.
-Everyone else must be perfect, right?
+It can be easy to indulge in parental guilt when experiencing burnout.
+We tell ourselves that we should have it all together; we shouldn’t struggle.
+Because many of us think that our problems are exclusive to ourselves, everyone else must be perfect, right?
 That’s a false belief that needs to be corrected.
-Which is why it’s important to note that burnout affects parents around the globe.
+This is why it’s important to note that burnout affects parents around the globe.

 Savanta ComRes conducted a recent poll in 2021.
 The results showed that 45% of parents feel burned out.
 In the 1980s, Belgian psychology researchers identified parental burnout for the first time.
 Researchers Moira Mikolajczak and Isabelle Roskam were the first to describe parental burnout.
 They first described it as “an exhaustion syndrome, characterized by feeling physically and mentally overwhelmed.”
 The cause?
 Being a parent.
 As this syndrome was discovered in the 1980s, we can prove that generations before us have also struggled with parental burnout.
 It’s not exclusive to you, so don’t feel guilty.

 It’s important to remember that burnout can look very different for everyone.
 While some people may experience physical symptoms, others may experience emotional symptoms.
 And others may experience both!

 - Feelings of hopelessness, self-doubt and helplessness.

 - Exhaustion or sense drained all the time.

 - Headaches, muscle aches, neck pain.